GenaroNetwork/libgenaro-java/README.md

 - Seed based file encryption key for portability between devices
 - File integrity and authenticity verified with HMAC-SHA512
 - Exchange report with bridge
+- File encryption key be provided to decrypt encrypted file
 - Command line interface
 - Mock bridge and farmer, and continous integration

 ## Feature Todo

-- File encryption key be provided to decrypt encrypted file
 - String literal be encrypted with AES-256-CTR and directly stored to a bucket

 ## Issues

-- Upload or download file of large size(>512MB) will not use Reed-Solomon algorithm, or it may cause an OutOfMemoryError, becasue the Reed-Solomon algorithm doesn't support memory mapped files for now.
+- Upload or download file of large size(>512MB) will not use Reed-Solomon algorithm, or it may cause an OutOfMemoryError, becasue the JavaReedSolomon library doesn't support memory mapped files.

 ## 3rd party dependencies